relaycc/receiver/.github/pull_request_template.md

 - notes on any hacky solutions that were included
 - any pieces left unfinished and why

+**If the pull request is going to be a "Draft" PR for more than a day, authors must include an implementation plan in the form of checklist.**

 # How the changeset was tested

 _A detailed list of cases which the author verified before requesting review._